variantstudios/wisdomwaysacupuncture.com/_posts/2018-04-14-give-a-woman-a-fish-shell-eat-for-a-day--teach-her-how-to-fish-and-shell-maintain-great-health-forever.md

 * Allowing her spouse and kids to do nice things for her rather than resisting their support as she heals from illness
 * Backing off on intense cortisol-stimulating exercises, instead opting for more gentle exercises like long walks, even if it feels like it's not doing anything.

-While any of these might sound as easy as getting out of bed in the morning for you, simple tasks like these can be radically transformative for someone else.&nbsp; And what one person needs to, for example, move their stagnant qi to make their migraines go away; will be completely different for another migraine patient who needs to nourish and build her body up rather than move her qi.
+While any of these might sound as easy as getting out of bed in the morning for you, simple tasks like these can be radically transformative for someone else.
+And what one person needs to, for example, move their stagnant qi to make their migraines go away; will be completely different for another migraine patient who needs to nourish and build her body up rather than move her qi.

 ### If you understand the problem, you can understand how to help it